mido18/stateless_module/README.md

 Pretty much exactly what you'd expect:

-Simply call the `stateless` function from within your module.
+Simply call the `stateless_module` macro from within your module.

 ```ruby
 module MyModule